 The easiest way to get a nice physical copy is from Agile Stationery (direct, or via Amazon).
 They have a lovely landing page with more information.
 You can also download the Creative Commons licensed files from Github or Microsoft.
 Instructions are included.

 In the pandemic, one of the questions I get over and over is "how does it work remotely?"
-I was initially worried, but my answer now is it works great, because we do sessions where we play to learn, and they work.
+I was initially worried, but I've learned it works great.
+I've learned by doing, and you can too.
+We now do regular sessions where we play to learn, and they work.
 You might think we're biased, and in that case, read what the Financial Times has shared about their experience.

 Elevation of Privilige is part of a growing movement of security games.
 Many people have made games built on EoP, including:

 - Croupier, a hybrid physical/video framework for playing on a video call.
 (Agile Stationery)

 - OWASP Cornucopia

 - A privacy-enhanced version adding P to STRIDE (STRIPED) by Mark Vinkovits of LogMeIn.
 The blog post explains and has download links

 - A privacy-centered version focused on TRIM: Transport, Retention/Removal, Inference, Minimisation by a team at F-Secure.
 Their github repo is Elevation of Privacy